Ibiza: Doing business and staying in touch

 Main trading partners

-France, Germany, Italy, UK and Portugal.
+France, Germany, Italy, UK, Portugal, China and USA (of Spain).

 Keeping in Touch in Ibiza